dec1/Boost-for-Android/README.md

  If the build succeeded, then the boost binaries should now be in  **`./build/install`**

-Warning: If you download the ndk directly do *not* extract it with [Ark](https://apps.kde.org/de/ark).
+_Warning_: If you download the ndk directly do *not* extract it with [Ark](https://apps.kde.org/de/ark).
 It produces a corrupt extraction, that results in strange compiler errors. (use unzip instead)
 ```
 > cd boost_for_android
 > ./do.sh